 It is notable that the 1300D offers wifi support, while the FZ100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 1300D and the FZ100 have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the FZ100 have been discontinued, but can regularly be found used on ebay.
 The FZ100 was replaced by the Panasonic FZ150, while the 1300D was followed by the Canon 2000D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Panasonic FZ100 Manual.
+Further information on the features and operation of the 1300D and FZ100 can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Panasonic FZ100 Manual.